 CDs include "Regulus Circuit", "109", "Grand Conductor's Piano Works", "Composer Mravinsky", "Beethoven Piano Sonata Vol. Category Excellence Award, 2007), "Satie Works I & II" were both well received, and "Leroy Anderson on Piano" received praise from Anderson's family.
 2014 "Mussorgsky: Suite 'Pictures at an Exhibition'", "Relaxing Piano - Best of Music Therapy", "Chopin of Peace - Best of Music Therapy", 2021 "Nino Rota and Joe Hisaishi Piano Works", 2022 Released "Appassionata".

-Shiraishi’s teachers have included Keiko Kanazawa, Yoshie Takara, the late Jun Date, Hitoshi Kobayashi and Martin Canin.
-He also studied chamber music with Felix Galimir and accompaniment with Jonathan Feldman.
-Besides his busy public schedule, Shiraishi currently teaches at his alma mater, Tokyo National University of Fine Arts and Music and at Ochanomizu University.
+He studied piano under Keiko Kanazawa, Yoshie Takara, Jun Date, Hitoshi Kobayashi, and Martin Canyn, chamber music under Felix Galimia, and accompaniment under Jonathan Feldman.
+Part-time lecturer at Tokyo University of the Arts and Ochanomizu University.